nawafinity/toaststrap/README.md

 ## Demo

-Have fun with Toastsrap's [Initializer](https://nawafscript.github.io/toaststrap/Initializer/index.html)!
+Have fun with Toaststrap's [Initializer](https://nawafscript.github.io/toaststrap/Initializer/index.html)!

 ## Contribute
 Show your ❤️ and support by giving a ⭐.
 Any suggestions are welcome!